SNU-DRL/DEEP-BO/README.md

 (hpo)device:path$ pip install hyperopt pyDOE matplotlib hiplot
 ```

-Optionally, the gradient calculation in GP can be sped up when installing the weave package as follows:
+When python2 is used, the gradient calculation in GP can be sped up when installing the weave package as follows:
 ```bash
 (hpo)device:path$ conda install -c conda-forge weave
 ```